What Makes a Good Security Officer?

 Every security manager dreams of having a staff of perfect security officers.
 When recruiting, they look for ideals.. and often overlook many “diamonds in the rough”.
-Yes, training budgets are strained right now.
+Yes, training budgets are consistently strained.
 The danger is in using lack of training funds as an excuse to go only after the very best.
 That may be a good idea in the short term, but can cause other issues long term.

 I have a theory about what makes a good security officer.
 Its all about balance.
 Every potential recruit has certain qualities- some measurable, and some subjective.
 The key to selecting the “best” recruit is to identify these qualities and find the right mix.

-There are several descriptors that the hiring manager should be aware of.
+There are several general descriptors that the hiring manager should be aware of.
 Some will be obvious, others discovered through the interview process.
-Chief among these are:

 - Einstein - in or fresh out of college..
 They have the book smarts, but not a lot of experience in applying what they’ve learned.
 When they do apply their knowledge, it will most likely be a “by the book” application, since judgement and moderation are byproducts of experience.
-Report writing will tend to take more time than usual and include more detail than necessary.
+Report writing will tend to include more detail than necessary, and thus take more time than usual to complete.